2022 Bowling Green Falcons football team

 The 2022 Bowling Green Falcons football team represented Bowling Green State University during the 2022 NCAA Division I FBS football season.
 The Falcons were led by fourth-year head coach Scot Loeffler and played their home games at Doyt Perry Stadium in Bowling Green, Ohio.
 They competed as members of the East Division of the Mid-American Conference (MAC).

+This was also the Falcons' first season to qualify for a bowl game since 2015.